-Working with the Nominating, Governance, and Sustainability Committee, the Lead Independent Director and the Chief Executive Officer, the Chair is also responsible for interviewing all potential new candidates and recommending new candidates for the Board.
+Working with the Nominating, Governance, and Sustainability Committee and the Lead Independent Director, the Chair is also responsible for interviewing all potential new candidates and recommending new candidates for the Board.
 Among these other duties, the Chair is also responsible for helping to set the tone for ethics and integrity at Evergy.

-Lead Independent Director
+Lead Independent Director Responsibilities